 My Darling Ice,

-God bless: The lady outside her house with a tray of mini-pretzels, it is exactly what my body is craving right now – carbs and salt.
+God bless: The lady outside her house handing out a tray of mini-pretzels.
+They are exactly what my body is craving right now – carbs and salt.

 Shame on: The guys outside their house offering runners beer from their keg!
 With the possible exception of a sharp stick in the eye, I cannot think of anything I want less at this particular moment.